FamilySearch/gedcomx-rs/specifications/rs-specification.md

 ### 3.8.5 Embedded States

-No embedded states are specified for the `Descendancy Results` state.
+No embedded states are specified for the `Person Search Results` state.

 ### 3.8.6 Removable Components

-No removable components are specified for the `Descendancy Results` state.
+No removable components are specified for the `Person Search Results` state.